 Felling of trees, and in some cases even maintenance, can be distressing for local people and visitors.
 If works are potentially controversial, we advise owners/managers to brief community groups, and display information on site prior to works starting.

 Significant works, such as the removal of mature specimens or clearance of large sections of earthworks may call for more extensive explanation or publicity.
 The local authority should be briefed too, and in a Conservation Area or where trees are protected by Tree Preservation Orders (TPO) owners/managers must consult them about planned works.
 Good planning and programming, execution of the felling work and re-planting can help ease concerns.

 If the expert tree professional has advised that a tree is an immediate source of danger which cannot be mitigated, felling should be carried out without delay and the appropriate people notified afterwards.

 Protecting trees on development sites and event sites

 Tree surveys should be part of the design process for any development on a site or in planning for an event.
 This should ensure that trees to be retained will be adequately protected and will not have to be subsequently removed due to concerns over safety.

 Provision should be made for trees to have adequate root-zone protection from plant or machinery, material storage during development, building works, laying of services and other works, vehicles, heavy footfall and other compaction.
-See also our guidance Temporary structures in historic places, the Ancient Tree Forum's Trees and development guide and Ancient Tree Forum's Trees and events.
+See also the Ancient Tree Forum's Trees and development guide and Ancient Tree Forum's Trees and events.